-Interns will be sent pre-orientation assignments which must be completed prior to attending general orientation.
-The homework is assigned to provide an opportunity for self-assessment and introduction to code of ethics and standards of practice.
+• Interns will be sent an orientation module which must be completed prior to attending general orientation.
+The homework is assigned to provide a review of self-assessment, Academy of Nutrition and Dietetics Code of Ethics and Standards of Practice, and anthropometric and nutrition assessment.